 - If a class is available only until a certain date, select the date, and the class will be listed as closed.

 - Some groups only allow a certain number of people.
-Once that number is reached, the group will be listed as closed.
+Once that number is reached, the group will be listed as full.